This blog may contain affiliate links. Read our disclosure policy for more info.

-The Lake Marian Track is an incredible short day hike along the road to Milford Sound.
+Lake Marian Track is an incredible, short day-hike along the road to Milford Sound.
 Taking only 3 hours to complete, the hike includes views of waterfalls as well as the stunning Lake Marian.
-This blog is a guide to the track including our own personal experience.
+This blog is a guide to the track including our own personal experiences.

-The road to Milford arguably as memorable and beautiful as Milford Sound itself.
-Boasting incredible valleys, snowy mountain peaks, and countless trails to explore you could literally spend days on this short 120 km stretch of road!
+The road to Milford is arguably as beautiful as Milford Sound itself.
+Boasting incredible valleys, mountain peaks, and countless trails to explore, you could literally spend days on this short 120-kilometer-long (75 miles) stretch of road!

 What makes the track to Lake Marian so special?